polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   Health Probe port of s03-lb-db load balancer: **59999**

-8. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image-md>
+8. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image-md>.

-9. On the **SAP NetWeaver 3-tier compatible template using a Marketplace image - MD** page, select **Deploy to Azure**
+9. On the **SAP NetWeaver 3-tier compatible template using a Marketplace image - MD** page, select **Deploy to Azure**.

     ![The Deploy to Azure button is selected on the SAP NetWeaver 3-tier compatible template using a Marketplace image - MD page.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image12.png)

-10. The Web browser window should automatically get redirected to the Azure portal and display the **SAP NW 3-tier (managed disk)** blade
+10. The Web browser window should automatically get redirected to the Azure portal and display the **SAP NW 3-tier (managed disk)** blade.

-11. Select **Edit template**
+11. Select **Edit template**.

     ![The SAP NW 3-tier (managed disk) blade displays with Edit template selected.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image13.png)

-12. On the **Edit template** blade, expand the **Variables** node, and scroll down to the **vmSizes** subnode
+12. On the **Edit template** blade, expand the **Variables** node, and scroll down to the **vmSizes** subnode.

     ![Screenshot of the Edit template blade.
 Under Variables, vmSizes is selected.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image14.png)